salsergey/QCustomPlot-PyQt/README.md

 ## Design goals

 This is Python bindings for [QCustomPlot](https://www.qcustomplot.com) - Qt C++ library for plotting and data visualization.
+This binding can be complied for use with **PyQ5** or **PyQt6**.
 There are myriads of Python charting libraries out there, and each may even have its reason to exist.
-QCustomPlot2 for PyQt5 has the following goals:
+QCustomPlot has the following goals:

 - **Performance**.
 QCustomPlot is written in modern C++ with the excellent Qt library for superior performance over alternative libraries.